 No FAFSA, no financial aid.
 Check your deadlines and make sure you’ve filed on time!

 If you’re depending on need-based financial aid to help pay for college, you know how important the Free Application for Federal Student Aid (FAFSA) is.
-The FAFSA form is the foundation of all your need-based aid--it’s the master document that both the government and your college uses to determine your financial aid eligibility, based on your family income, and ultimately the amount of need-based aid you’re awarded.
+The FAFSA form is the foundation of all your need-based aid—it’s the master document that both the government and your college use to determine your financial aid eligibility, and ultimately the amount of need-based aid you’re awarded.

 The Federal FAFSA Deadline